 "Somebody's right," he responded smoothly, handing one to her and setting his drink down on the counter.

 "Anything else?"
 Mick interrupted.

-Jay shook his head, "It's been nearly a month now…" Mick and Derry had played football together in school.
-Being the only colored boy on the team never seemed to faze him, he was the fastest damn wide receiver in the state.
-Together with Jack Keaton he'd taken their team to state finals, a fete they'd never managed before or since.
+Jay shook his head, "It's been nearly a month now…" Mick and Cal had played football together in school, being the only colored boy on the team never seemed to faze him and he was the fastest damn wide receiver in the state.
+Together with Jack Keaton he'd taken their team to state finals, a feat they'd never managed before or since.
 He ran track in the spring too, of course, and an entire trophy case at the school was dedicated just to him.
-Everyone said he'd go professional, be in the Olympics, college scouts had their eye on him—and then, almost inexplicably, he'd joined the marines instead…He'd been stationed over in Vietnam for the past six months.
+He'd enlisted the same time Keaton had, right after graduation.
+He'd been stationed over in Vietnam for the past six months.

 "I'm sure he's real busy," Mick said, ringing up the chocolate bar, "that's sixty cents."

 "Yeah, sure," Jay said dismissively, though he couldn't hide the dark expression, almost like a shadow, that passed over his face.
 He dug the change from his pocket and passed it to him, gathering his purchases and heading toward the door, "Thanks Mick, see you later."

 Mallory hopped down off the counter, following him, "bye Mickey…"